 Thinking about pursuing a career in ophthalmology?
 But how hard is it to become an ophthalmologist?
-In this article, we’ll discuss everything you need to know about how to become an ophthalmologist.
+In this guide, we’ll discuss how to become an ophthalmologist.

-A career in the world of medicine requires a long journey of many years of education and training, and a specialization often requires even more.
+A medical career requires many years of education and training, and a specialization often requires even more.
 Eyesight is a beautiful gift that people can take for granted, and doctors who wish to specialize in eyecare know how complicated it can be to treat those whose vision needs help.

-Ophthalmology is a branch of medicine that deals with the diagnosis and treatment of eye disorders.
-An ophthalmologist is a medical or osteopathic doctor who specializes in eye care.
-The more common eye doctors are optometrists, and they differ from ophthalmologists with their level of training and what they can diagnose and treat.
+Ophthalmology deals with the diagnosis and treatment of eye disorders, and ophthalmologists are doctors who specialize in eye care.
+The more common eye doctors are optometrists, who differ from ophthalmologists in their level of training and what they can diagnose and treat.

-Ophthalmology is unique in that it isn’t strictly a medical or surgical specialization, but a blend of both.
+Ophthalmology is unique in that it isn’t strictly a medical or surgical specialization but blends both.
 Its practice can be categorized into three main areas: medical, procedural, and surgical.

 There are five main categories within the medical focus of ophthalmology.
 The following table provides an explanation and examples for each.

-These are operations that differ from surgical as they are performed in the office and not the operating room.
+These operations differ from surgical as they are performed in the office and not the operating room.